Gravydigger/blog/src/content/post/arch-install/index.md

 ## Installing Arch

-Installing Arch is a rather daunting task for most beginners, considering it's a rather large step up from what you might have already used, like Ubuntu.
+Installing Arch Linux is a rather daunting task for most beginners, considering it's a rather large step up from what you might have already used, like Ubuntu.
 This guide hopes to help simplify the sheer amount of information provided by the Arch Wiki into a more directed guide in a way that I like to configure my system.
 If you do want to follow along, I'd strongly recommend booting up a VM in your preferred software and make snapshots along the way.
 I won't cover everything in detail & you'll most likely have to troubleshoot as things diverge, so make sure you also have the [Arch wiki installation guide](https://wiki.archlinux.org/title/Installation_guide) in another tab for easy reference.

 ## Objectives & Requirements

 Once you've finished with this guide, you'll have achieved a system that has:

 - LVM with encryption
-- 2 LVM volumes, one for `/home`, and the other for `/`
 - Systemd-boot as the bootloader
 - A swapfile
 - KDE plasma as the desktop environment
-- Secure boot enabled
+- Secure boot enabled (advanced)

-Note that if you want to do this, you'll need to have a computer that supports 64-bit UEFI and have secure boot disabled, as well as have the drive to figure stuff out when things (inevitably) go wrong.
+Note that if you want to do this, you'll need to have a computer that supports 64-bit UEFI and have secure boot disabled, as well as have the drive to figure things out when things (inevitably) go wrong.

 ## Pre-installation